-Responsible for crowning three CEOs of the Year – a first in the awards’ history, Rosi will be sitting alongside the likes of Tobi Pearce, Tim Gurner and Lynette Phillips to work through the finalists for 2021.
+Responsible for crowning two CEOs of the Year – a first in the awards’ history, Rosi will be sitting alongside the likes of Tobi Pearce, Tim Gurner and Lynette Phillips to work through the finalists for 2021.

 “In the face of extreme challenges, good leadership has never been more important,” Rosi says.
 “It is often a lonely pursuit and, after the year we have just had, there has been even more responsibility resting on the shoulders of leaders.

 “Now more than ever, we need to recognise and reward effective leadership in as many forms as possible.”

 Synonymous with the luxury skincare conglomerate, many of the brand’s qualities including innovation, excellence and supreme performance are mirrored by the leader.

 “Your greatest strength is sometimes your greatest weakness,” Rosi says.
 “This has helped me to understand that there is no such thing as someone who is good at everything.